KartavyaSharma/personal-website-v0/content_scripts/workspace/__workspace.md

 Right now, Heroku doesn't know that your project is a Python app, this is because it uses key files in your Project directory to identify its type.
 Including a `**requirements.txt` in the root directory is one way for Heroku to recognize your Python app.

-The `**requirements.txt` file stores a list of all our app's dependencies.
+The `**requirements.txt` file stores a list of all your app's dependencies.
 When you deploy your app for the first time, Heroku installs those dependencies and caches them for subsequent builds.

 # Creating a Flask app